greenm01/vb4x/docs/vb4x_specs.md

 A retreating Task Force will fall back to their original fleet formations and flee to the closest non-hostile star system.

+### 5\.3.1 Starbases

+Starbases never retreat from a solar systen because of their massive size.
+They are too slow to maneuver.

+If the Starbase was escorted into a solar system at the onset of combat, refer to Section 5.5 for handling orphaned assets.

+### 5\.3.2 Orphaned Fighters and Other Assets

-Orphaned fighter squadrons are scuttled if there is no remaining carrier capacity during a retreat.
+Orphaned fighter squadrons are scuttled if there is no carrier capacity available.

-Escorted assets rejoin their surviving fleets during a retreat.
-If the fleet was destroyed they are captured as spoils of war, with the exception of the scenario described in section 5.5.
+Screened assets rejoin their surviving escort fleets.
+If the fleet was destroyed they are orphaned and captured as spoils of war.

-Starbases do not retreat.
+Both of these cases are null if 5.3.1 is in effect.

 ## 5\.4 Space Combat